 \section{The Formulas}

 One of the selling points for this article is that the formulas in it are concise.
 Thus we start by running through these formulas for a knot invariant $\rho_1$ as quickly as we can.
 In Section~\ref{sec:Implementation} we turn the formulas into a short yet very fast computer program, in Section~\ref{sec:Proofs} we give a partial interpretation of the formulas in terms of car traffic on a knot diagram and use it to prove the invariance of $\rho_1$, and in Section~\ref{sec:Context} we quickly sketch the context: Alexander, Burau, Jones, Melvin, Morton, Rozansky, Overbay, and our own prior work.
-This article accompanies a talk,~\cite{Talk:Waco-2203} (video and handout available), and a future talk,~\cite{Talk:Geneva-2206} (registration link and handout available).
+This article accompanies two talks,~\cite{Talk:Waco-2203} and~\cite{Talk:Geneva-2206} (videos and handouts available).